zjl9959/GuillotineCut/Doc/CuttingModel.md

   - trivial or empty bin $\tau^{2}_{glm}, \tau^{3}_{glmn}, e_{g}$
   - item inclusion $p_{g}, p_{gl}, p_{glm}, p_{glmn}, p_{glmni}$
   - flaw inclusion $c_{glmnf}, c^{k}_{glmnf}$
-- a trivial bin means a bin with 0 width or height, which is nothing.
 - an empty bin means a bin without item placed in, which could be waste or residual.
+- a trivial bin means a bin with 0 width or height, which is nothing, and it will always be empty.
 - assume $\Omega_{i} \ge \Eta_{i}$ is true on all items (this can be done easily by **preprocessing**), but may be false on flaws.
 - ~~assume all items' width and height are no less than $W^{-}_{3}, H^{-}_{4}$.~~ ==(then one may simply make $\omega^{3}_{lmn} \in \{0\} \cup [W^{-}_{3}, W]$)==
 - ~~assume all items' width and height are no less than $W^{-}_{1}, H^{-}_{2}, W^{-}_{3}, H^{-}_{4}$.~~ ==(check which constraints will be trivial when it is true)==